kRaath/plugin-plentymarkets/meta/documents/user_guide_de.md

-# Plugin - Plentymarkets - EkomiIntegration
+# Plugin - Plentymarkets - EkomiFeedback
 This plugin allows you to integrate your Plentymarkets shop easily with eKomi system to collect verified reviews.
 ***